 The treatment of FD is dependent on the disease severity, patient symptoms, and enlargement on imaging.
 Patients that are asymptomatic, have non-progressive FD, or who present only with mild-moderate proptosis/discomfort are typically observed with yearly imaging to carefully monitor for growth of the lesion.
 Patients with active FD (rapid growth, neurologic changes on exam) require imaging and immediate referral for possible surgical evaluation.

 Medical management of FD has been more recently studied.
-Some studies that link bisphosphonates (pamidronate) with improvement in pain in FD patients.
+Some studies link bisphosphonates (pamidronate) with improvement in pain in FD patients.
 Steroids are a short-term option for patients with acute visual loss, but there is no evidence of steroid use as a long-term agent for preservation of vision.